Jem20/ASCII/README.md

 # Prerequisites
 * Install pillow: https://pillow.readthedocs.io/en/latest/installation.html
-* Install the latest version of python: https://www.python.org/downloads/
+* Install the latest version of python (with PATH specified): https://www.python.org/downloads/

 # How to use
 * Make a folder on the desktop and drag and drop "script.py" and an image.